project-ncl/gradle-manipulator/README.md

 # Source code for Gradle manipulation plugins

-## Alignment
+## Analyzer

-The `alignment` directory contains the gradle plugin that generates metadata information about aligned dependencies and the project version.
+The `analyzer` directory contains the gradle plugin that generates metadata information about aligned dependencies and the project version.

 ## Manipulation